 Business Purpose and Documentation

 All University expenses require a valid business purpose statement and documentation.
 A business purpose statement summarizes the details of and justification for an expense, including why it is considered reasonable.
 Refer to the Business Purpose Guide for a sample list of expense types and examples of appropriate and insufficient business purpose statements.
 Supporting documentation should be clear, accurate, and complete.
 What is needed and submission guidelines vary by expense type and purchasing method, as described within the sections of FSM Policy 9.0.
-Additional information can be found on our Financial Services website under the related service, for example the Guidelines for PCard Documentation and Disbursement Vouchers Notes and Attachment Guidelines for Purchasing or the Business Travel Guide for Travel.
+Additional information can be found on our Financial Services website under the related service, for example the Guidelines for PCard Documentation and Disbursement Vouchers Notes and Attachment Guidelines for Purchasing or the Business Travel Start to Finish guide.

 Grants and Contracts (Sponsored Projects)

 Sponsored projects are subject to state and University policy, in addition to the specific policies provided by the sponsoring agency.
 The intersection of these policies represents allowable costs on a sponsored project.
-For example, while state policy may permit a certain expenditure, if the sponsor policy prohibits the expenditure, it may not be charged to the sponsored account.
+For example, while university policy may permit a certain expenditure, if the sponsor policy prohibits the expenditure, it may not be charged to the sponsored account.
 Similarly, sponsor policy or approvals for a certain cost do not override state or University restrictions on costs.
-Access sponsored project expenditure and policy information by visiting the Managing Projects on the Research, Innovation, and Impact website
+Access sponsored project expenditure and policy information by visiting the Managing Projects on the Research, Innovation, and Impact website.

 Additional Resources